wvhulle/nu-lint/README.md

 ## Example

-The rule `prefer_pipeline_input` recommends to use pipelines instead of positional arguments:
+The rule `positional_to_pipeline` recommends to use pipelines instead of positional arguments:

 ```nu
 def filter-positive [numbers] {